dice-group/sqcframework/README.md

 Where

-noQueries = Number of super-queries in the benchmark maxNoIterations = Maximum number of iterations for the clustering algorithm noTrialRun = Number of trial run for the clustering algorithm endpointURL = The LSQ endpoint URL containing containment relationships as well queryPersonalized = The personalized query for costum benchmark generation radius = Radius for the queries to be considered as outliers minPts = Minimum points or queries in a cluster outputFile = The output TTL file where the resulting benchmark will be printed
+noQueries = Number of super-queries in the benchmark maxNoIterations = Maximum number of iterations for the KMeans++ clustering algorithm.
+In our evaluation we used maxNoIterations = 10. noTrialRun = Number of trial run for the KMeans++ clustering algorithm.
+In our evaluation we used noTrialRun = 10. endpointURL = The LSQ endpoint URL containing containment relationships as well queryPersonalized = The personalized query for costum benchmark generation radius = Radius for the queries to be considered as outliers.
+In our evaluation we used radius = 1 minPts = Minimum points or queries in a cluster.
+In our evaluation we used min. points = 1 outputFile = The output TTL file where the resulting benchmark will be printed

 ```